Babywearing Dads Help Out Mom

 Babywearing Dads Feel Complete

 My own experience is similar.
 I felt a real high the first time I put Stephen in the neck nestle and snuggled him securely against my chest for a walk.
 As we strolled together, I felt a sense of completeness.
-Sometimes I wear him for hours at a time.
-I feel right when we’re together and not right (or complete) when we’re apart.
+Sometimes I wore him for hours at a time.
+I felt right when we’re together and not right (or complete) when we were apart.
 These are feelings usually reserved for the mother-infant pair.
 I wanted a piece of this babywearing action, too.
 The more I wore Stephen, the more comfortable we both became at trying different wearing positions.
 The more he liked it, the more I liked it, and the more we enjoyed being together.